 Until 1965, the journals were published in-house by the Society; from 1965 to 2012 they were published by Blackwell Publishing (later part of Wiley-Blackwell).
 From 2013 the journals have been published by Oxford University Press.

 The Society published Occasional Notes intermittently from 1938-1959, providing Fellows with topical articles about science and society activities.
 The Quarterly Journal continued this theme from 1960 and was replaced in 1997 by our membership magazine A&G (Astronomy & Geophysics), which combines news and research reviews.

-The Archives include a range of observational and other material dating mainly from 18th, 19th and 20th centuries, with some older; much the most important group is the Herschel Archives.
-As well as private donations such as the magnificent Grove Hills collection, bequeathed in 1923, a major accession to the Library took place in 1846 when the RAS absorbed the Spitalfields Mathematical Society, started in 1717 by the Huguenot silk-weavers in Spitalfields, east London.
+From its earliest days the Society had collected books, manuscripts, instruments and other memorabilia, and these formed the basis of the Library and Archives which are maintained today.
+The Archives include a range of observational and other material dating mainly from the 18th, 19th and 20th centuries, with some older; much the most important group is the Herschel Archive.
+As well as major donations such as the Grove-Hills collection, bequeathed in 1923, a significant accession to the Library took place in 1846 when the RAS absorbed the Spitalfields Mathematical Society, started in 1717 by the Huguenot silk-weavers in Spitalfields, east London.

 - A list of past Presidents is here.

 - An index of obituaries of RAS Fellows and Associates is available online.